Strength Training Manual

 As complexity rises, precise statements lose meaning, and meaningful statements lose precision – Lofti Zadeh

 The material in this manual is WRONG.
 It is not precise.
 It will vary, sometimes a lot, between exercises, individuals, and genders (all 457 of them).
 This should be expected since day-to-day motivation and readiness to train, improvement rates, testing errors, among others, are not constant and predictable but rather represent sources of uncertainty, often experienced when working with athletes or dealing with any kind of performance enhancement.
 It is therefore up to you to update it with the information you possess and gain through training iterations.
 Figure 1.1 below depicts perfectly the difference between precision and significance and the aim of this manual.

 Figure 1.1.
 Difference between precision and significance.
 Image modified based on image in Fuzzy Logic Toolbox™ User’s Guide 1

 Generalization, Priors, and Bayesian Updating

-Not sure if there is anything else that pisses me off more than hearing someone say: “You cannot generalize!”.
-Yeah right, I will approach every phenomenon in the Universe as unique and genuine.
-Not sure we have the brain power for that – that’s why we try to reduce the amount of information by generalizing.
+I’m not sure if anything else pisses me off more than hearing someone say: “You cannot generalize!”.
+Yeah, right, I will approach every phenomenon in the Universe as unique and genuine.
+Not sure we have the brainpower for that – that’s why we try to reduce the amount of information by generalizing.
 There is no science without generalization.
 That’s why we have generalizations, laws, archetypes, stereotypes.

-This means that we need to update our prior beliefs (e.g. generalizations, or heuristics) with our own observations in the process called Bayesian updating to gain insights which will educate our decision making.
+This means that we need to update our prior beliefs (e.g., generalizations or heuristics) with our observations in the process called Bayesian updating to gain insights that will educate our decision-making.